ethereum/py-wasm/README.md

 TODO:
  * Support floating point values and opcodes.
  * Support text format as described in chapter 6.
- * Finish validation, namely,`spec_validate_instrstar()` from chapter 3 should follow the validation algorithm in the appendix.
+ * Finish validation, namely, validation of instruction sequences from chapter 3 should follow the validation algorithm in the appendix, which includes tricky cases like after `unreachable`.
+This is mostly implemented but needs refactoring.
  * Implement remaining testing opcodes, see `tests/README.md`.